turboapps/docs/reference/command-line/config.md

 ### Configure Auto-Precache

 Auto-precache controls whether font and DLL caching is automatically performed when images are acquired through pull, import, or subscribe commands.
-As of version 25.1, this feature is disabled by default to improve initial performance.
-Applications should detect required fonts and DLLs from the registry or fonts folder at runtime.
+As of version 25.1.19.1661, this feature is disabled by default.

 To enable auto-precache:
 ```